martiliones/icon-set-creator/README.md

 $ yarn global add icon-set-creator
 ```

-After installation, you will have access to the vue binary in your command line.
+After installation, you will have access to the iconset binary in your command line.
 You can verify that it is properly installed by simply running `iconset`, which should present you with a help message listing all available commands.

 You can check you have the right version with this command: